Mikhail-Balari/Mikhail-Balari/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Mikhail-Balari?tab=repositories](https://github.com/Mikhail-Balari?tab=repositories)

 - 📄 Know about my experiences:
-  I have worked as a developer of industrial automation and digital transformation projects, supporting and advising the engineering department in various            manufacturing industries.
+  Although I am a beginner in software development, I have solid experience in industrial PLC programming.
+I have worked as a developer of industrial automation      and digital transformation projects, leading, supporting and advising different areas of the industrial sector.

 - 📫 How to reach me **balarimikhail@gmail.com**